dcmid/Interactive-Lab-Hub/alt-Lab5/submission/README.md

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
-Store it across consecutive memory addresses
+Store it across consecutive memory addresses or scale it down to a byte.

-Modify the code to take in analog values from your sensors and print them back out to the Arduino Serial Monitor.

 ### 2. Design your logger
 My data logger will constantly record input voltage at regular increments, overwriting past measurements as required.
-When a pushbutton is activated, the recorded data will be displayed by varying the brightness of an LED.
+When a pushbutton is activated, the recorded data will be displayed by varying the brightness of an LED over time.

 **a.
 Turn in a copy of your final state diagram.**

 ![](./media/state_diagram.png)

 ## Part G. Create your own data logger!
-Now it's up to you to integrate the software and hardware necessary to interface with your data logger!
-Your logger should be able to record a stream of analog data (at a sample rate of your desire) and then play it back at some later point in time on your display of choice.

 **a.
 Record and upload a short demo video of your logger in action.**

+My code can be found [here](./code/data_logger/data_logger.ino)\.

 # Lab5